 What are the entry requirements for new students?

-Students are assessed based on their needs, current functioning level, and spaces available at the school to meet their needs.
+Children are assessed based on their needs, current functioning level, and spaces available at the institute to meet their needs.

-What are the levels of qualifications for your teachers?
+What are the levels of qualifications for your Instructors?

-Seahorse Institute recruits teachers with a Bachelors Degree, preferably in education and/or psychology.
-All teachers are trained in the curriculums being used in their classrooms as well as Applied Behavior Analysis (ABA), Verbal Behavior (VB) and proven teaching techniques.
-There are also regularly scheduled in-house training sessions to ensure ongoing teacher development.
+Seahorse Institute recruits Instructors with a Bachelors Degree, preferably in education and/or psychology.
+All instructors are trained in the curriculums being used in their Programs as well as Applied Behavior Analysis (ABA), Verbal Behavior (VB) and proven techniques.
+There are also regularly scheduled in-house training sessions to ensure ongoing Instructors development.

 How many years does a child stay at Seahorse Institute?